Jenna Bush Hager Reacts To Being Named Hoda Kotb’s New Co-Host Of The Third Hour Of The ‘Today Show’

 “It feels humbling and I can’t believe it.
 You have been such a role model and so generous with your time.
 You are beloved here in so many ways and if I can use some of your grace and have a half of what you’ve done, my life will be a very happy one.”

 Former President George Bush was delighted to hear the news of his daughter’s new gig.
-Following the announcement he texted her the words, “very proud dad.”
+Following the announcement, he texted her the words “very proud dad.”
 Jenna said she was brought to tears by her father’s pride, though she joked that the third hour certainly isn’t the most serious segment of the show.
 “What are you proud about?
 I’m just drinking wine in the morning,” she laughed.